twaldecker/twaldecker.github.com/_posts/2012-01-31-Repair-Windows-7-after-deletion-of-100MB-Partition.md

 Go in the repair mode and answer ok ;-)

-Don`t know how it worked particularly, it was just a note I found and thougt I could share it ;-)
+Don't know how it worked particularly, it was just a note I found and thougt I could share it ;-)